gregkorossy/Android-Support-Preference-V7-Fix/README.md

 </style>
 ```

-**And one more bug** is that `PreferenceThemeOverlay.v14.Material` has no correct background selector on pre-Lollipop platforms.
+**And one more bug** is that `PreferenceThemeOverlay.v14.Material` has no correct background selector.
 To overcome this, you should add the following line to your main theme style:

 ```xml
 <item name="android:activatedBackgroundIndicator">?android:attr/selectableItemBackground</item>
 ```

-*Note that I did not test it extensively so it might mess up other parts of your app.
+*Note that I did not test this background-fixer solution extensively so it might mess up other parts of your app.
 This is just a temporary (i.e. experimental) bugfix until Google releases either a less buggy version of the lib or the source code so we could fix it.*

 # Android-Support-Preference-V7-Fix
 Android preference-v7 support library doesn't contain material design layout files so the preferences screen look bad on API 21+.
 This is a temporary fix until Google fixes it.